Calstanfield/idleLab/README.md

 Controls & Navigation:

 controlsAndNavigation: [
+    controlsAndNavigation: [
     "1.
 Use WASD keys or click your mouse in any direction to move your avatar smoothly around the office", "2.
-Click and drag your mouse to rotate and adjust your camera view,just like Roblox", "3.
-Press E on any floor to instantly hop on a scooter for a fast joy ride across the map.", "4.
-Avatar Customization: Click on settings inside the navigation tool to customize your avatar’s appearance to your liking."
+Click and drag your mouse to rotate and adjust your camera view, just like Roblox", "3.
+Press E on any floor to instantly hop on a scooter for a fast joy ride across the map", "4.
+Avatar Customization: Click on settings inside the navigation tool to customize your avatar's appearance to your liking", "5. 💡 To test Claire Wang as your collaborative assistant, go to the 2nd floor (2F) and wave at or approach her"
-    "5.
-Press E on any floor to instantly hop on a scooter for a fast joy ride across the map.",

-  floorTour: {
-    floorB1: {
-      name: "1.
-Floor B1 (Agentic Suite & Chloe Becker)",
-      description: "Meet Chloe Becker, your task master and supervisor.
-Open the left control panel to access the built-in multiagent workspace tools.",
-      tip: "💡 Judges Note: I have provided example prompts inside Swiftwrite!
-Feel free to copy one of those sample prompts from Swiftwrite to test Chloe live when exploring the multiagent workspace."
-    },
-    floor1: {
-      name: "2.
-Floor 1 (Entry Hub)",
-      description: "The starting zone where you spawn directly into the virtual workspace upon login."
-    },
-    floor2: {
-      name: "3.
-Floor 2 (Meeting Room & Claire Wang)",
-      description: "Approach Claire Wang to initialize presentation streams, view participant alignment scores, conduct executive votes, and cast live camera feeds or external tabs onto office monitors."
-    },
-    floor3: {
-      name: "4.
-Floor 3 (Cafeteria & Tennis Court)",
-      description: "A scenic lounge for online coffee chats featuring an interactive tennis court to play on while waiting for meeting guests, enhanced by an entertaining background music loop."
-    }
-  }
-};